An expat guide on how to legally hire and sponsor domestic workers in Dubai

 Who can apply as the maid's sponsor?

-A Dubai housemaid's UAE visa can be only be applied for and issued by the head of the family, which is usually the male.
+A Dubai housemaid's UAE visa can be only be applied for and issued by the head of the family, who is usually the male.

 Documents required to sponsor a maid